-The proposed Institutional (I) future land use category, which primarily allows for public/private schools, churches, public offices or residential equivalent, is consistent with the church property adjacent to the south; however, the expansion of the Institutional (I) future land use category onto an additional 2.618 acres of land creates uncertainty regarding compatibility with the properties designated Residential Low (RL) and Residential Suburban (RS) future land use which exist to the north and east.
-Those future land use categories primarily permit low density residential uses.
+The proposed Institutional (I) zoning district, which primarily allows for public/private schools, churches, public offices or residential equivalent, is consistent with the church property adjacent to the south; however, the expansion of the Institutional (I) District onto an additional 2.618 acres of land creates uncertainty regarding compatibility with the properties designated as the Low Medium Density (LMDR) District which exist to the north and east and allows primarily detached dwellings.

 The main church campus appears to also be very active throughout the week with the number of services and activities they provide.
-According to their website, stmarystmina.com/#schedule, the earliest service starts at 4:45 am, and the latest service concludes at 9:45 pm.
+According to their website, stmarystmina.com/#schedule, the earliest service starts at 4:45 am, and the latest services concludes at 9:45 pm.
 Further expansion would likely lead to an increase in the number of services, more scheduled times for services, or an increase in the number of members attending these services, which would likely lead to future negative impacts on the surrounding residential neighborhood.

-The proposed expansion of the Institutional (I) future land use category will negatively impact the low-density residential character of the area.
+The proposed expansion of the Institutional (I) zoning district would negatively impact the low-density residential character of the area.
 The addition of Institutional property is incompatible with surrounding uses and inconsistent with the character of the surrounding properties and neighborhood.

-Sufficiency of Public Facilities [Section 4-603.F.4]
+Sufficiency of Public Facilities [Section 4-602.F.5]

-To assess the sufficiency of public facilities needed to support potential development on the proposed amendment area, the maximum development potential of the property under the existing and proposed City Future Land Use Map designations were analyzed.
+Even though this is a Zoning Atlas Amendment application, maximum development potential is based on the underlying future land use, so to assess the sufficiency of public facilities needed to support potential development on the proposed property, the maximum development potential under the existing Future Land Use Map designation was analyzed.